Zangeti/TextureBase/README.md

 **Syntax Nuances**

+- **Order of Wild Cards in a Table affects How and Which Images are have their Paths Changed to their Retextured Versions<br/>**
-- Wild Card Syntax mean that the below example...
+	Wild Card Syntax mean that the below example...
 	```lua
 	data = {
 		base = {